 Spoiler alert!
 ClassPass is not going to get you results.
 BUT, if you are looking for a unique, effective program, #SkipTheGym is perfect for you (and a lot cheaper than ClassPass).
-Grab more info here.
+Try a sample workout here.

 You move to a new city and want to get back into working out.
 Or maybe, you’re looking for a change.
 When searching online for local gyms, it’s inevitable that an ad for ClassPass pops to the top of your Google browser.
 You click and are drawn in.
 5 classes in a month for $19…where can I sign up?!
 Of course, you enter your info and sign up.
 It’s all too easy.